 Here, the notice describes the lawsuit, explains the settlement, and instructs class members that they may opt out of the settlement or object.
 The gross settlement amount and estimated deductions are provided.
 Class members are given 45 days to request exclusion from the class or submit a written objection to the settlement.
-The notice directs class members that they may appear at the final fairness hearing to make an oral objection without filing a written objection.
-Class members' estimated settlement payments and workweek information are provided on a separate Workweek Dispute Form.
-Notice will be provided in both English and Spanish.
+Class members' estimated settlement payments and workweek information are set forth on the first page of the notice.
+Notice will be provided in Spanish and Vietnamese.